Martin Tevaseu

-Early years
+Early life

 Born in Oakland, Tevaseu was raised in Boonville, California, where he attended Anderson Valley High School.
 His parents are of Samoan descent.
 He signed a letter of intent to play college football for the Arizona State Sun Devils, but suffered a severe knee injury during practice.
 He played at Santa Rosa Junior College before transferring to University of Nevada, Las Vegas.

 Professional career

 Cleveland Browns

-Tevaseu was not selected in the 2010 NFL Draft.
+Tevaseu was not selected in the 2010 NFL draft.
 Even after running a 4.96 40 at his pro day.
 After attending a three-day tryout with the Cleveland Browns in early May, the team signed Tevaseu to a contract.
 The Browns waived Tevaseu a month later.

 New York Jets

 Tevaseu signed with the New York Jets on July 20, 2010.
 Tevaseu broke his hand early in training camp.
 In spite of this, Tevaseu practiced every day with a club on the broken hand.
 Head coach Rex Ryan praised his tenacity.

 Tevaseu was released from the active roster during the Jets' final round of cuts prior to the start of the season.
 He was promptly re-signed to the team's practice squad.

 Tevaseu was promoted to the active roster on January 22, 2011.
 He was waived on September 4, 2011.
 He was signed to the practice squad on September 5.
 He was promoted to the active roster on October 12.
 He was waived on October 18.
 He was re-signed to the team's practice squad two days later.
 He was promoted back to the active roster on October 22.
 On August 31, 2012, he was waived.